missionary work

 - and the fund-raising for disaster relief (27-30).

-Lord, show us where we fit in to your mission to rescue this planet.
+Lord, show us where we fit in so we can do missions!

 “Jeff, isn’t this a bad time to talk about missions?” (video)